Cloudys123/Car-shop/README.md

 # Car dealership
- This is a car dealership website made with HTML and CSS
+ This is a car dealership website made with HTML, CSS and javascript